docker/docs/engine/userguide/networking/network-debug.md

 ### Examples

-#### Dump the Service discovery table and verify the node ownership
+The following commands dump the service discovery table and verify node ownership.

 **Standalone network:**